fioccajohn/portfolio/README.md

 ## Python

-If only we could speak in Python and code in english.
+If only we could speak in Python and code in English.

 ### About me — by way of Python.
 - My [hobbies](https://github.com/fioccajohn/portfolio/blob/main/Hobbies.ipynb).